dalyIsaac/Whim/docs/script/architecture/result.md

 # Result

-Whim uses the [`Result<T>`](https://dotnet.github.io/dotNext/api/DotNext.Result-1.html) type from the [`dotNext` library](https://dotnet.github.io/dotNext/index.html).
+Whim uses a custom `Result<T>` type for functional error handling, avoiding exceptions that could crash the application.
+This type represents the result of an operation that may fail, allowing callers to check success or failure explicitly.

-The idea of its usage throughout Whim is to avoid throwing exceptions, which can bubble up and cause the application to crash.
-Instead, the `Result<T>` type is used to represent the result of an operation that may fail, and the caller can check if the operation was successful or not.
+The `Result<T>` struct contains either a successful value or a `WhimError` describing what went wrong.

 ## Returning a `Result<T>`